What Cron Is and Why Server Administrators Rely on It

 The line consists of five time fields followed by the command to execute.
 The five stars represent, in order: minute, hour, day of month, month, and day of week.

-The cron schedule syntax can seem confusing at first, but it follows a logical pattern once you understand each field.
+The cron schedule syntax can appear confusing initially, but it follows a logical pattern once you understand each field and the available operators.

 Field Values and Operators